• Level of education

 Objectives

-To provide students with an overview of what constitutes applied nuclear physics in everyday life today.
+Give students an overview of what nuclear physics is today in everyday life.

-To make the student capable of performing simple calculations on all the topics covered in order to obtain orders of magnitude very quickly.
+Enable students to perform simple calculations on all topics covered in order to quickly obtain orders of magnitude.

-To have a clear scientific opinion on the notion of Nuclear Energy in order to be able to put it back in the notion of Energy in the broad sense.
+Have a clear scientific opinion on the concept of nuclear energy in order to be able to place it within the broader concept of energy.

 Read more

-Mastery of all the physics and mathematics notions of L1 and L2
+Mastery of all physics and mathematics concepts from L1 and L2

 Read more